icy/blog/ABC.md

+## EMEA

+Europe, the Middle East and Africa.
+The first time I learnt this is 2021 (covid time).

 ## YOLO

 You only live once!
 I recall read some post on Reddit when somepeople mentioned their team YOLO-ed and created technical debts.